dylgrn/e-commerce/README.md

 ![image](https://user-images.githubusercontent.com/78700475/122702025-2b25ab80-d214-11eb-9e57-3de91f68b392.png)

+# Purpose
+The purpose of this e-commerce is to show my capability of developing a back end project.

 # Instalation
+### git clone
-*npm install
+### npm install
-*add user name and password for mysql to .env
+### add user name, password and database name for mysql to .env file